thearst3rd/chess-tournament/README.md

 Equalizer | Will move the piece that has moved the least number of times onto a square that has been visited the least number of times.
 Fewer moves takes priority over less visited squares | *Stateful*
-Swarm | Moves pieces as close as possible to its enemy's king Huddle | Moves pieces as close as possible to its own king
+Swarm | Moves pieces as close as possible to its enemy's king Huddle | Moves pieces as close as possible to its own king LightSquaresHardMode | Prefers moving its pieces onto light squares, but will let Stockfish choose which move to play out of the moves that maximize light squares | *Engine*
+DarkSquaresHardMode | Same as above but for dark squares | *Engine*

 ## How to use the framework